ellisp/blog-source/_posts/2018-11-06-suppressed-data.md

 What we see from this single simulated dataset is:

-* the survival analysis method performed really badly.
-So badly that I think I must be doing it wrong somehow (I can't see how), so treat this with caution.
-* simply substituting the number "3" in for all suppressed values worked fine; in fact as well as using the original unavailable data, or the most sophisticated multiple imputation method
+* simply substituting the number "3" in for all suppressed values worked fine; in fact nearly as well as using the original unavailable data, or the most sophisticated multiple imputation method
 * multiple imputation with probabilities proportional to the Poisson density out-performed multiple imputation with sampling from a uniform distribution.
+* the survival analysis method performed ok by this crude measure (in fact, better than fitting regression to the full data), once I got my indicator of which observations were censored the right way around, thanks to the comment by Aniko Szabo - but not as well as the best multiple imputation method.
-Sampling the suppressed values from a uniform distribution gives particularly bad coefficients for the coefficients related to the suppressed cells (interaction of tigers with region B, and bears with region B).
+* Sampling the suppressed values from a uniform distribution, and the left-censored survival analysis method, both give particularly bad coefficients for the coefficients related to the suppressed cells (interaction of tigers with region B, and bears with region B).

 Because this is a single simulated dataset, the conclusions above should be treated as only indicative.
 A good next step would be to generalise this by testing it with many datasets, but that will have to wait for a later blog post as this one is already long enough!
 My working hypothesis when I get to that is that multiple imputation with probabilities proportional to the Poisson density will be the best method, but I'm open to being wrong on that.